The online shopping trend driven by COVID-19 is only expected to continue this year. In

 However, providing holiday customer support is not an area where this approach tends to work.
 It’s unwise to put yourself in a position where you have to find ways to deal with holiday volume while dealing with the volume.
 In particular, you need time to hire and train any new customer service agents you want to add to the team.

-Later in this guide, we’ll discuss specific high-impact tools and strategies to help you deliver great customer support during a busy holiday season.
-For now, let’s just note that many of these game-changing tactics — such as self-service options, improved delivery notices and outsourced support — typically require a significant investment of time, money or forethought.
+Later in this e-book, we’ll discuss specific high-impact tools and strategies to help you deliver great customer support during a busy holiday season.
+For now, let’s just note that many of these game-changing tactics - such as self-service options, improved delivery notices, and outsourced support - typically require a significant investment of time, money, or forethought.

 By deciding where you’ll make an investment now, your entire support team will be better positioned when the holidays roll around.

-Now that we’ve laid a foundation of why early planning for scaling your holiday support matters, let’s switch gears and look into how you can accomplish this.
+Now that we’ve laid a foundation for why early planning for scaling your holiday support matters, let’s switch gears and look into how you can accomplish this.

 Customers love holiday promotions, and it’s likely your sales and marketing teams have some planned for the holiday season.
 These promotions have the potential to draw significant increases in customers, which often means significant increases in volume for your support team.
 A great first step towards scaling your holiday support is working with these other teams to understand the factors that will drive holiday support volume.

 When considering sales projections, note that it’s critical to look beyond projecting the dollars your customers will spend.
-There are a number of different metrics you could potentially use to predict support ticket growth, including:
+The projected number of orders or projected number of customers can give you another perspective on the potential impact on your support team.

 Let’s consider an example: